 Summary of the Content:

-- Dental veneers are thin shells made from porcelain or composite resin that bond to the front surface of teeth to change their appearance.
+- Dental veneers are thin shells made from porcelain or composite materials that bond to the front surface of teeth to improve their appearance.

 Common Reasons Dental Veneers May Come Off